Where are the richest households in the UK?

 The sharp differences in household incomes across the UK have been set out in official government statistics.

-The average household income, once taxes and benefits are accounted for, was £19,432 per person in 2016.
+The average disposable income per person (the ONS calls this household income), once taxes and benefits are accounted, was £19,432 in 2016.

 But in Kensington & Chelsea and Hammersmith & Fulham in west London the average income was more than three times this at £58,816.